Flower Mound Child Support Attorney

 Modifying a Child Support Order

 There are two grounds to request a modification.
 First, you can request modifications to a child support order if you or your child's other parent experiences a material and substantial change in circumstances.
 The Texas Family Code provides for a modification of child support under certain circumstances, such as loss of employment, change of conservatorship, birth of another child, or increase in a parents' salary.
 Second, there other ground for a modification requires that three (3) years of elapsed since the last order and a specific calculation as to the amount of the difference for the child support.
-Our Flower Mound child support attorney can answer your questions about qualifying for a child support order modification.
+Phillip M. Herr, a Flower Mound child support attorney, can answer your questions about qualifying for a child support order modification.